MedhaGupta788/MedhaGupta788/README.md

    - **Description**: A replica of the Netflix interface, this project showcases my skills in front-end development and user experience design.
 Users can browse through a list of movies and shows, with features like search and filtering.
    - **Technologies Used**: HTML, CSS.

+### 8. **Temperature Converter**
+   - **Description**: A simple temperature converter that allows users to convert temperatures between Celsius and Fahrenheit.
+The application provides an intuitive interface for users to input values and receive instant results.
+   - **Technologies Used**: HTML, CSS, JavaScript.

 ## 🚀 Skills